The name has changed. The mission never will.

 In 1999 our main location at 4300 North Lamar began to look like the donor center you know now.
 On June 8, 1999 we dedicated the newly expanded facility and celebrated those whose generosity made the expansion possible.
 In 2000 one of our mobile buses was chosen as a community art project.
 A local muralist, Jo Dufo, designed the colorful bus and more than 250 people at the Austin Fine Arts Festival participated in decorating it.
 That same year we became “The Blood and Tissue Center of Central Texas.”

 As Central Texas has grown, so have we.
 But we also know that today many people in our rapidly growing community don’t know who we are.
 But we are still here, still providing and protecting the community blood, still inspiring Central Texans to save lives locally.
 As the exclusive community blood supplier, We Are Blood now serves over 40 hospitals and medical facilities in a 10 county area.
 Our mission is not changing.
 Never will.
-However, we are proud to say that in 2016 our name is changing to We Are Blood to better reflect that mission and the essence of who we are, who we’ve always been, as an organization.
+However, we are proud to say that in 2016 we changed our name to We Are Blood to better reflect that mission and the essence of who we are, who we’ve always been, as an organization.

 Central Texas is still our home and this community is still our family.
 It’s that greater sense of commitment to the people of Central Texas that drives every single thing we do.